FREQUENTLY ASKED QUESTIONS

 Q: How long are the appointments?

-A. My individual one on one counseling appointments last 50 minutes which is standard practice for a typical therapy session.
+A. My individual one on one counseling appointments last 60 minutes.
 I do offer longer sessions upon request and in advance.

 Group therapy appointments are 1 hour and 30 minutes in duration.